-Some years ago, I backpacked through Asia, bringing only what I absolutely needed and could carry.
+Some years ago, I backpacked through Asia.
+Practicing minimalism, I brought only what I absolutely needed and could carry.
 If you’ve never backpacked, I’ll have you know that it can take a lot out of you, especially if you have too much stuff.

 Catalina Island is also a great place to go backpacking.